walking-devs/batee5/README.md

 # Batee5 - Flutter & Flask Application

-A Flutter application with a Flask backend, using Firebase for data storage.
+A Flutter application with a Flask backend, using PostgreSQL for data storage.

 ## Project Structure
 ```